Good Clean Sport School Toolkit

-The Toolkit supports students and youth athletes on a journey through clean sport here in Aotearoa New Zealand through a face-to-face workshop with a current or former NZ athlete and innovative virtual and augmented reality technologies.
+The Toolkit supports students and youth athletes on a journey through clean sport in Aotearoa New Zealand.
+Along the way, they'll meet a current for former athlete for a Good Clean Sport workshop and experience innovative virtual and augmented reality technologies.

-Over five free lessons, students develop knowledge and practical life skills relating to key topics in clean sport, from values and integrity to food-first nutrition.
-Students walk through a virtual reality doping control process; ‘experience’ the health effects of doping via augmented reality; discover the risks of supplement use; and develop their ability to self-manage and make healthy decisions.
+Over five free lessons students develop knowledge and practical life skills relating to key topics in clean sport, from values and integrity to food-first nutrition.
+They'll walk through a doping control process in virtual reality; ‘experience’ the health effects of doping via augmented reality; discover the threats posed by supplements; and develop their ability to self-manage and make healthy decisions.

 The Good Clean Sport School Toolkit aligns with New Zealand’s Health and Physical Education Curriculum by incorporating Hauora, the Māori philosophy of wellbeing, from a sociological perspective focused on health promotion.
 It contains resources for Years 7-9 and Years 10-13, and the flexibility to appeal to a general student audience or target youth athletes specifically.
 The Toolkit is FREE to all NZ intermediate and secondary schools.